ApamaCommunity/apama-log-analyzer/README.rst

 	{
 		"userStatusLines":{

 		// This is for a typical application-defined status line.
-Note that any text inside [...] brackets (
+Note that any number (or text) inside [...] brackets (
 		// typically the monitor instance id) is ignored.
+This is matched against the "message" part of the log line,
-		"com.mycompany.MyMonitor [1] MyApplication Status:": {
+		// which follows the first " - " in the line (except for [apama-ctrl] messages which have an extra <apama-ctrl> prefix) "com.mycompany.MyMonitor [1] MyApplication Status:": {
 			// This prefix is added to the start of each alias to avoid clashes with other status KPIs "keyPrefix":"myApp.",